B1uPh0X/CS_548_Anomaly-Detection-in-Surveillance-Videos_mavrosc/README.md

+# CS548

+This repository is a fork of ['Anomaly-Detection-in-Surveillance-Videos'](https://github.com/vantage-vision-vv/Anomaly-Detection-in-Surveillance-Videos)
+This is a fork created for a CS 548 class project at SUNY Polytechnic Team member: Christopher mavros

+Requirements:
+-Python 3.7 or newer
+-numpy 1.21 or newer

+Changes:
+-created updated.py
+    -A modified version of the original code but written to use numpy instead of tensorflow

 #   Real-world Anomaly Detection in Surveillance Videos

 This repository provides the implementation for the paper 'Real-world Anomaly Detection in Surveillance Videos' by Waqas Sultani, Chen Chen, Mubarak Shah.